-Risk and vulnerability mapping for the Zambezi River Basin
+PROJECT: Risk and vulnerability mapping for the Zambezi River Basin

-Project reference: RSAF-0012
+Project Reference: RSAF-0012

 Projected climate change, economic development and population changes are expected to have far-reaching consequences in the Zambezi River Basin.
-CDKN is supporting a project led by One World’s Regional Climate Change Programme (RCCP) to conduct high-resolution and detailed mapping of the central and lower regions of the Zambezi River Basin highly vulnerable to climate change, and where substantial infrastructural and economic developments are planned.
+CDKN supported a project led by One World’s Regional Climate Change Programme (RCCP) to conduct high-resolution and detailed mapping of the central and lower regions of the Zambezi River Basin highly vulnerable to climate change, and where substantial infrastructural and economic developments are planned.

 Many of the largest existing and planned hydropower plants in Southern Africa as well as larger planned irrigation schemes are in this Basin.
 (For more information about the future of hydro-power in the Zambezi River Basin, you can read a blog by Randall Spalding-Fecher on a CDKN-supported project assessing the impact of climate change and upstream irrigation on hydropower development.).
 Scientifically robust, integrated and context-relevant information and tools are required that will allow policy-makers and planners to make informed choices on how they might respond to the impacts of climate change.